British singer Cliff Richard cancels cathedral performance

-LONDON British singer Cliff Richard, whose house was searched last week by police investigating allegations of a sexual offence involving an underage boy in the 1980s, has cancelled a performance he was due to give next month in Canterbury Cathedral, his spokesman said on Tuesday.
+LONDON British singer Cliff Richard, whose house was searched last week by police investigating allegations of a sexual offense involving an underage boy in the 1980s, has canceled a performance he was due to give next month in Canterbury Cathedral, his spokesman said on Tuesday.

-Richard, 73, who was in Portugal when the search was carried out, has denyied any wrongdoing.
+Richard, 73, who was in Portugal when the search was carried out, has denied any wrongdoing.

 He has stayed at his Portuguese home since the search of the property in Berkshire, southern England, and was due to return to Britain next month.